 Efficient use of resources is an imperative that cannot be ignored.
 In the UK, energy prices have gone up by more than 50% in some cases over the last 12 months.
 Globally, energy prices are extremely volatile because they are so susceptible to external influences like civil unrest and weather phenomena all of which are difficult to predict.

 Big data helps us smooth the peaks and troughs and optimise consumption by leveraging data from a diverse of inputs, and aggregating systems that supply energy supply with those that demand it.
-Big data will help us with better predications and by automating where possible, detecting ways to prevent loss or failure, and identifying patterns in demand.
+Understanding big data analytics trends will help us with better predications and by automating where possible, detecting ways to prevent loss or failure, and identifying patterns in demand.

 As we exchange fossil fuels for renewables, now is the time to put the best practices in place and optimise our energy infrastructure.